Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 While these bugs resemble one another, if you look closely you can spot the differences.

 • Color: The most common native ladybugs are red with black spots.
-Asian lady beetles can range in color from tan, orange, yellow, and red.
+Asian lady beetles can be tan, orange, yellow, and red.
 This is why they’re called multi-colored Asian lady beetles.

 • Size: Ladybugs are usually smaller and rounder than Asian lady beetles.